trenchsheikh/accorn/README.md

 - For JavaScript-heavy sites, use the `--selenium` flag
 - The scraper automatically removes scripts, styles, and metadata
 - Deep scraping can take a long time for large websites - use `--max-pages` to limit scope
+- **RAG output**: Optimized for use with vector databases (Pinecone, Weaviate, Chroma, etc.) and LLM applications
+- **Chunk sizing**: Default 1000 characters works well for most RAG systems, adjust based on your embedding model's context window
+- **Entity extraction**: Uses pattern matching and heuristics - for production use, consider integrating with NER models (spaCy, NLTK)